pmliquify/vc_mipi_imx8/README.md

 * Linux kernel
   * Version 5.4.129
 * Features
-  * Image Streaming in Y10 and SGBRG10 format (4 bit left shifted).
+  * Image Streaming in Y10 and SGBRG10 format (4 bit left shifted)
-  * Exposure and Gain can be set via V4L2 library.
+  * Exposure and Gain can be set via V4L2 library
+  * Support for EXTERNAL trigger mode
-  * vcmipidemo supports software implementation to correct the 4 bit left shift.
+  * vcmipidemo supports software implementation to correct the 4 bit left shift

 ## Prerequisites for cross-compiling
 ### Host PC